ShrimpingIt/website_text/src/content/project/keyboard/build.md

 We can use this feature of Zeners to ensure that the Green and White wires have a maximum of  3.6V output, even though they are being driven by the ATMEGA328's 5V output pins.
 Essentially, any voltage above 3.6V is allowed to bleed away through the Zener.

+Zeners are a small red and black cylinder on a silver wire.
+Current can flow forwards from the red end to the black end freely.
+When the reverse voltage exceeds 3.6V it can flow backwards too.

+***Attach the two small Zener diodes from h9->h1 and i9->i2 making sure the black end connect to the green and white USB wires***

 ## USB 1.1 resistors

 ![USB Resistors][step05]